 3. Using Debt Settlement Instead of Debt Consolidation

-Before you agree to allowing a third party to handle your debt consolidation, make sure you understand what it entails, and that you truly understand the process.
+Before you agree to allow a third party to handle your debt consolidation, make sure you understand what it entails and that you truly understand the process.